Shaylin/wasm-zip/README.md

 3. Packaging files from multiple remote sources as single convenient download for users.
 This can be used to simplify hosting requirements as even static web pages can package files.

+For more background information, see [BACKGROUND.md](BACKGROUND.md).

+To get started with development, see [DEVELOPING.md](DEVELOPING.md).

 ## Usage

 ### Installation